MOSES * EGYPT * SPAETH

 Freud and Moses

-At present by the anniversary, almost 2,000 books about Freud are available according to various Internet book-sites (Amazon, etc) - and he is being celebrated in the Newsweek, Time Magazine, Der Spiegel, and Die Zeit.
+At present by the anniversary, almost 2,000 books about Freud are available according to various Internet book-sites (Amazon, etc) - - and in Newsweek, Time Magazine, Der Spiegel, and Die Zeit, etc., he was greatly celebrated.
 Lately "Der Mann Moses und die monotheistische Religion", which Freud finished in London shortly before he passed away in 1939, has inspired many new publications.
-Freud has also written about his incredible occupation of Michelangelo's Moses, the famous statute in the Vatican.
+Freud has also written about his incredible occupation with Michelangelo's Moses, the famous statute in the Vatican.

-As their starting point or inspiration to work, Jan Assmann, the German Egyptologist and Culture Researcher, Edward W. Said, the Palestinian-American Literature Researcher, and Richard J. Bernstein, the American Philosopher, take up Freud's religious-critical considerations about the part of Moses in our perception of today's monotheistic religions.
+As their starting point or inspiration to work, German Egyptologist and Culture Researcher Jan Assmann, Palestinian-American Literature Researcher Edward W. Said, and American Philosopher Richard J. Bernstein, take as their starting point or develop further Freud's religious-critical considerations about the role of Moses in our perception of today's monotheistic religions.
 So also Moses is of current interest, although he was never out of focus (e.g. Cecil B. DeMille, the great Hollywood Director, succeeded in making the great movie, "The Ten Commandments", twice in his lifetime - in 1923 and 1956).
 Not so long ago Karen Armstrong has also dealt several times with Moses.
-Altogether - in the bibliography in my book-series on Moses can be found almost all of the latest 120 years' internationally published works and treatises about Moses - about 1,000 titles.
+Altogether - in the bibliography (up to 2005) in my book-series on Moses can be found almost all of the previous 120 years' internationally published works and treatises approx. Moses - about 1,000 titles.

-Chapter 8 of "The Suppressed Record", the first volume of my book-series on Moses, describes the shared considerations of Freud and his fellow researchers: they do not conceal that Moses was an Egyptian prince - as appears from the comprehensive and clarifying source material in my books about the background of Moses.
-As already mentioned, Freud's perception of Moses has been referred to in the many works and articles by many different researchers, mentioned in the bibliography of the books.
-This creates a distance - in all what became of Moses?
+Chapter 8 of "The Suppressed Record", the first volume of my Moses-series, describes the shared considerations of Freud and his fellow researchers: they do not conceal the fact that Moses was an Egyptian prince - as appears also from the comprehensive and clarifying source material in my books about the background of Moses.
+As already mentioned, Freud's perception of Moses has been referred to in the many works and articles by many different researchers mentioned in the bibliography of the books.
+This creates a considerably distance - in all what became of Moses?

 Ove von Spaeth, Researcher and Writer (www.moses-egypt.net) - sent to the Internet-newspaper Netavisen Flix.dk, cf